Okada's Return and the Birth of ARE

 League Championship and Joy After 18 Years

-On September 14, 2023, Hanshin clinched the Central League pennant by defeating the Giants at Koshien Stadium, their first title in 18 years.
+On September 14, 2023, Hanshin clinched the Central League pennant by defeating the Yomiuri at Koshien Stadium, their first title in 18 years.
 Their final record of 85-53-5 (.616) left them 11.5 games ahead of second-place Hiroshima.
 Offensively, Koji Chikamoto won the batting title (.285), Yusuke Oyama drove in 84 runs, and Sheldon Neuse delivered clutch hitting.
 Despite hitting a league-low 85 home runs, the team scored through small ball and aggressive baserunning.
 Okada's 'connected baseball' proved winning was possible without relying on power.
 Over 40,000 fans at Koshien erupted when the championship was clinched.

 The Seven-Game Japan Series Battle Against Orix